Time-Travelers-Translation/Documentation/README.md

 If you want to create your own translation, we recommend you copy our [spreadsheet](https://docs.google.com/spreadsheets/d/1TRyRSCSVl4nOwI7Gvm89FAiVoWteFzo_A96ZSkyVnXA/edit?usp=sharing) to be able to use our tools properly and manage your team.

-##Font Patches
+## Font Patches
 We decided to deploy a new font for this game mainly for space efficienty, but also because the latin glyphs of the original font didn't look good.<br>
 We created a new font from "Roboto Condensed" with a very old version of [Kuriimu2 Wpf](https://mega.nz/folder/w1gQjBjT#BMYApH-FWWmgG1IfOwISNg) that had basic font support.<br>
-With this, open a .xf from the game, click "Open Font Generator", load one of the font profiles [here](https://mega.nz/folder/tlwlWJgL#nKMq27NJNj7VfJSPMIW9XQ), adjust it to your needs, click "Generate", and then use the save icons at the top left to persist the new .xf.
+With this, open a .xf from the game, click "Open Font Generator", load one of the [font profiles](https://mega.nz/folder/tlwlWJgL#nKMq27NJNj7VfJSPMIW9XQ), adjust it to your needs, click "Generate", and then use the save icons at the top left to persist the new .xf.

 We then had additional, very game-specific requirements for the font, that were not intended for that version's font support and were instead realized by [FontPatcher](https://github.com/Time-Travelers-Translation/FontPatcher).